mWater/jsonql/README.md

 	column: column of field
 }

+column can be null/undefined to reference the entire row.

 ### table

 Single table, aliased. table can also refer to a CTE made by withs using its alias.